Frequently Asked Questions

 Type 3: In this stage, hair loss is considered to be most extreme.

 The area in the top/back portion of the head which contains a swirl or spiral pattern of hair growth.
 Also called the ‘crown,’ it may be the first area where male pattern baldness is noticed.

 Another name for the crown: the top part of the scalp near the back of the head

 Extreme balding in men and women may be treated with a combination of therapies.

 For enhanced results, Micropigmentation can be added for a fuller appearance.

 Procedures like FUE NeoGraft also work well on facial or body hair.

 Meet Michael Kanosky, MD, FACS

-Dr. Michael Kanosky is a board-certified plastic surgeon in Mississippi who specializes in hair re-growth, new follicular unit hair transplants, Injection Therapy, and Infrared Light Therapies.
+Dr. Michael Kanosky is a board-certified plastic surgeon in Mississippi who specializes in hair re-growth, follicular unit hair transplants (FUE), Injection-Free Treatments for PRP and copper peptides using AquaFirme XS UltraSound, and Infrared Light Therapies.
 He performs a wide variety of aesthetic surgeries for the face, breast, and body with a particular interest in body contouring and breast surgery.
 He also performs numerous laser procedures and has a special interest in burn care and hair re-growth for burn-scarred patients.
 Dr. Kanosky also practices reconstructive, aesthetic and cosmetic plastic surgery practicing at The Face & Body Center in Flowood, Mississippi.

 Ready to Make an Appointment or Ask a Question?